yarba/GENIE_UnitTests/README.md

  git clone git@github.com:GENIE-MC/Reweight.git <your-genie-RW-area>

-NOTE-4: As already mentioned earlier, in some cases "git clone" will NOT work as shon above.
+NOTE-4: As already mentioned earlier, in some cases "git clone" will NOT work as shown above.
 Alternative was is the following: git clone https://git@github.com/GENIE-MC/Reweight.git <your-genie-RW-area>